 Zagin officially has cult status in Hong Kong.
-Starting years ago in Happy Valley and now with a Gough Street location, there wonderfully strange chicken base soup ramen is love at first bite and haunts you weekly thereafter.
-Pricier than most ramen spots but once you try it, you’ll understand.
+Starting years ago in Happy Valley and now with a Gough Street location, the unique and wonderful chicken base soup ramen is love at first bite and comes back to your mind even weeks after.
+This restaurant might be pricier than most ramen spots but, once you try it, you’ll understand why.

-Buzz Concepts has unleashed the newest concept from the Tiger Curry group – a hip Izakaya on Gough Street.
+Buzz Concepts has unleashed the newest project from the Tiger Curry group – a hip izakaya on Gough Street.
 The menu has all the solid selections there, from the skewer options of land, and the fresh-from-the-sea situations, to the hefty plates of curry, udon, and more.
 Eyes on the lunch sets here for those working in the area.
-Cheers to a another chill spot on Gough!
+Cheers to another chill spot on Gough!

-We aren’t supposed to tell you about this one but it one of the best lunch deals in SoHo.
-Right on Graham behind G.O.D., this old mainstay offers a set lunch – 3 choices for $115.
-Quality options, good fish, you can’t do wrong with this one for lunch.
+We aren’t supposed to tell you about this one, but it’s one of the best lunch deals in SoHo.
+Right on Graham behind G.O.D., this old mainstay offers a set lunch – three choices for just $115.
+Quality options, good fish… You can’t do wrong with Ozawa for lunch.

 Ozawa, Shop C, G/F, 49 Graham Street, Soho, Central, Hong Kong, p.
 2526 4828